pygame.Window

 raise SystemExit

-Event behavior if multiple Windows are created: When the close button is pressed, a WINDOWCLOSE event is sent.
+Event behavior if multiple windows are created: When the close button is pressed, a WINDOWCLOSE event is sent.
 You need to explicitly destroy the window.
-Note that the event QUIT will only be sent if all Window has been destroyed.
+Note that the event QUIT will only be sent if all windows have been destroyed.

 import pygame